Vyral/jeff-riber/_posts/2022-09-30-how-the-fiber-advantage-program-can-help-you.md

 {% include excerpt.html %}

-If you’re thinking about making a move, I might have a loan program that interests you.
+If you’re thinking about making a move, I might have a loan program that can help you.
 Today I’m talking with Dan Ribler and his co-worker Amanda from Fiber Mortgage about what this new program entails.

 **You can watch the full video above or skip to each section using the timestamps provided:**